 Step 2.
 Choose the right paint

 Do not just stop in Lowe’s and grab a gallon of the cheapest paint available and get it mixed to your color.
 You want to choose a paint that is specifically formulated for cabinets and furniture.
-I use Benjamin Moore Advance Waterborne Alkyd Paint.
+I’ve used everything out there.
+You can’t go wrong with a paint from Benjamin Moore or Sherwin Williams, which are both readily available to most homeowners.
+Ask for either BM Advance, or SW Pro Classic.

 Figuring out how much paint you’ll need can be a little tricky, because every job is different.
 Count how many cabinet doors and drawer fronts you have.
 If it’s about 30 doors and drawers you are looking at about 1 gallon.
 Note: this is assuming you’ll be doing it by hand (or using an HVLP system).
 If you plan on using an airless sprayer you’ll go through about 3-4x the amount of paint.